-The 800AM Mass has many sung elements of the liturgy, including the Ordinary and the major antiphons of the Proper of the day.
-The Ordinary is sung in either Latin or English (depending on the season), and the Introit, Offertory, and Communion antiphons are all sung in English.
-A Recessional hymn is also sung at this Mass.
+The 8:00 am Mass has many sung elements of the liturgy, including the Ordinary and the major antiphons of the Proper of the day.
+The Ordinary is sung in either Latin or English (depending on the season), and Processional, Offertory, and Recessional hymns are sung.
+The Communion antiphon is sung in English.

 An ensemble made up entirely of female singers, the Women’s Schola sings for First Saturday Mass.
 They sing from Assumption through Corpus Christi and they rehearse on Tuesday evenings from 6:30 to 7:45 pm.
 A brief audition is required.
 Interested individuals should contact the music director (firstname.lastname@example.org).

 An ensemble made up entirely of male singers, the Men’s Choir sings for First Wednesday Mass.
 The group sings from Assumption through Corpus Christi and rehearses on Tuesday evenings from 8 to 9:15 pm.
 A brief audition is required.
 Interested individuals should contact the music director (email@example.com).